HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Methods.md

 > **_Note:_** The document formats Excel, PowerPoint, and Word must be saved using Microsoft Office 97 or later versions.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to invoke loadData method in a CordovaBrowser widget. var pdfFile = voltmx.io.File(path / to / pdf / file);
+//Sample code to invoke loadData method in a CordovaBrowser widget. var pdfFile = voltmx.io.File(path / to / pdf / file);

 var data = pdfFile.read();